Animal Frolics

 A successful doctor of Chinese Medicine and a qigong master, Hu Yao-zhen (1879-1973) , wrote a book titled "Wu Qin Xi" (Five Animal Frolics) in the 1940's that has been very influential.
 (6) One of the first published accounts of the Five Animal Frolics, in English, was by Jiao Guorui in the book Qigong Essentials for Health Promotion., 1988, in which he translated writings by Dr. Hu Yao-zhen.

-Madame Guo Lin (1906-1984), a noted Beijing actress and artist, popularized her version of the Animal Frolics and a walking qigong style as cancer cures.
+Madame Guo Lin (1906-1984), a noted Beijing actress and artist, popularized her version of the Animal Frolics and a specific walking qigong style as a cure for cancer.

 Both Master Kenneth S. Cohen and Master Paul B. Gallagher published books that discussed the Five Animal Frolics, and produced media which provided instruction in the Five Animal Frolics in the 1990's in America.
 (13)